Arsenal lifts gloom with 3-1 win against Chelsea in EPL

 But it was a nervy finish for the hosts as Chelsea got a consolation goal from Tammy Abraham in the 85th minute after initially being flagged for offside.
 The visitors were then awarded a penalty a few minutes later, but Arsenal goalkeeper Bernd Leno saved Jorginho’s shot in injury time.

+“I said to them we have to take this opportunity now,” he said.
+“It’s a really important win for us.

+“We needed the points for sure and we did it against one of the best teams in the league in a convincing way.”

 Arsenal climbed up to 14th place with 17 points after the team’s worst start to a season in decades.

+“Yeah, it’s a start, isn’t it?
+We needed that today,” left back Kieran Tierney said.
+“We’ve had a few bad results this season.
+But we started on the front foot today.”

-The victory at Emirates Stadium, which was empty because of coronavirus restrictions, relieved pressure on manager Mikel Arteta.
+The victory at Emirates Stadium, which was empty because of coronavirus restrictions, eased pressure on Arteta.

-It was Arsenal’s first league win since Nov.
-1 against Manchester United.
+“It was a really good mixture of senior players and young players that we have.
+I think they were really, really good,” Arteta said.

+Part of Arsenal’s team selection was forced upon the manager with defender Gabriel having to self-isolate for three matches because he was in close contact with someone who tested positive for COVID-19.
+Two other Brazilians, David Luiz and Willian, were absent because they were feeling unwell.

 Prior to the victory against Chelsea, Arsenal was winless in its last seven league matches with five defeats and two draws.

 Chelsea, on the other hand, didn’t seem to turn up for the majority of the match, even though the club could have moved up to second in the league with a win.
 As it stands, the Blues moved down to sixth with 25 points.

+“The first half was certainly our worst performance of the season,” Chelsea manager Frank Lampard said.
+“I’m concerned about what’s at the bottom of it, but I’m not sure if it’s complacency.”

-Arsenal started brightly and within 40 seconds, Gabriel Martinelli was unmarked in the penalty area but scuffed his shot.
+Arsenal started brightly and within 40 seconds, Martinelli was unmarked in the penalty area but scuffed his shot.
 It was a sign of things to come.

 As halftime approached, Arsenal left back Kieran Tierney ran past Reece James in the penalty area and went over.
 Television replays showed that James clipped the back of Tierney’s left foot, with the Arsenal defender appearing to go to ground easily.